Skip to Content

 TV

 While I was gushing about Blue Eye Samurai online and to friends, I kept getting told, "Yeah dude, but what about Scavenger's Reign, have you seen that?", to which I had to reply "No, but it looks incredible, I will definitely be checking it out after Blue Eye Samurai".
-Well, with Mizu's adventure in the books over the weekend, I finally had the time to check Scavenger's Reign out, and holy shit.
+Well, with Mizu's adventure in the books over the weekend, I finally had the time to check Scavengers Reign out, and holy shit.

 Running for seven minutes, this is Scavengers, the 2016 short (from the same creators) that started this whole thing off

 This show is unreal.
 It's everything I've ever wanted from a sci-fi animated series.
 It's weird, it's wild, it's completely uninterested in doing things by the book.
 Imagine if Moebius sat down to make a sci-fi castaway series, then collaborated with Miyazaki on designing 117,000 weird little alien guys, and you feel mildly uncomfortable the entire time you're watching it.
-That's what Scavenger's Reign is.
+That's what Scavengers Reign is.

 Set in the future, it tells the story of the survivors of the crew of the Demeter, a deep space colony ship that crashes on Vesta, a remote alien world.
 For most of the 12 episodes we're only following five people, split across three groups/storylines: Sam (the Demeter's captain) and Ursula (the ship's horticulturist), Azi (a cargo worker) and Levi (a robot) and finally Kamen, a guy who is...having some problems in his life that have not been helped by crash-landing and meeting some local wildlife.

 Things happen to these people.
 Some of them die, some of them don't, they meet some other people, stuff happens.
-I mean no offence to the show’s writers, but the stories being told here are secondary to the Scavenger's Reign experience.
-They are almost an excuse, a means to get us to where the series really wants to go: showing us as many weird little alien guys as possible.
+Each survivor has a story to tell, but for me the highlight of the show wasn't narrative; It was Scavengers Reign's never-ending mission to show us as many weird little alien guys as possible.

 As you can probably tell by glancing at even a single screenshot from this show, it looks incredible.
-The colours, the designs, this is a visual feast, and I again mean no offence here to the writers--the story is fine!--to say that I could have sat down for all 12 episodes with the show on mute, just looking at the backgrounds, and I still would have had a good time.
+The colours, the designs, this is a visual feast, and I mean no offence here to the writers--the story is fine!--to say that I could have sat down for all 12 episodes with the show on mute, just looking at the backgrounds, and I still would have had a good time.

-Vesta itself is a sight to behold, but the real stars are the countless little freaks that have been designed and brought to life for Scavenger's Reign.
+Vesta itself is a sight to behold, but the real stars are the countless little freaks that have been designed and brought to life for Scavengers Reign.
 They're in every shot.
 The survivors can't take a step, sit down or touch a tree without disturbing some odd little creature that looks and behaves like nothing you have ever seen before.

 They crawl then turn into balloons.
 They look like a tree but then turn into birds.
 They're birthed by flowers with lightbulb blooms, they're monkeys with shark teeth that can swim, they're axolotl with jedi mind powers.
-The creatures of Vesta are all just so weird, and unsettling, and they are absolutely essential to what makes Scavenger's Reign so compelling, because this is supposed to be a show about being stranded on an alien planet, and these guys really make the situation feel alien.
+The creatures of Vesta are all just so weird, and unsettling, and they are absolutely essential to what makes Scavengers Reign so compelling, because this is supposed to be a show about being stranded on an alien planet, and these guys really make the situation feel alien.

 One of my favourites are these disappearing bird things